klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 Account account = newKeyring.toAccount(Arrays.asList(options));
 ```

 If you want to update AccountKey to [AccountKeyLegacy] or [accountKeyFail], create an Account instance as shown below and assign it to the `account` field of the transaction.
+The rest of the update process is same to that of other AccountKey.

 ```java
 // Create an account with AccountKeyLegacy